Feast of Venerable Bishop Nikolaj Celebrated at Saint Sava Church in Toronto

 On Saturday May 3, 2025, the Holy Liturgy was celebrated at the Saint Sava Church in Toronto.
 The officiating were Protopresbyter-Stavrophor Drago Knezevic, Protopresbyter Jovica Cetkovic, and retired Protopresbyter-Stavrophor Prvoslav Puric.
 At the end of the Holy Liturgy, an akathist was served to Holy Bishop Nikolaj with the veneration of a piece of his holy relics.
 The parishioners of Saint Sava Church in Toronto are particularly attached to the Holy Bishop who, as the then-Bishop of Zica, consecrated the foundations of the church on September 5, 1954 and even spent the night in this holy temple.

 By remembering this date, we are once again reminded of the power of faith, the importance of forgiveness, and the inexhaustible spiritual heritage that Saint Bishop Nikolaj left us.
 His return remains a permanent reminder of his eternal connection with his people.
-Therefore, let us also recall the details of those days of the transfer of his holy relics, in which our Metropolitan Mitrofan also played a significant role:
+Therefore, let us also recall the details of those days of the transfer of his holy relics, in which our Metropolitan Mitrofan also played a significant role, as well as his canonization in 2003.

 On May 2, 1991, the relics of the Bishop were transported by plane from Chicago to Serbia, accompanied by Bishop Hrizostom of Western America and Bishop Mitrofan.
 Finally, on May 3, 1991, the JAT Airways plane carrying the coffin with the relics of Bishop Nikolaj landed at the Belgrade airport.
 It was welcomed by the highest representatives of the Serbian Orthodox Church, headed by Serbian Patriarch Pavle of blessed repose, and a large crowd of people.
 From the airport, in a solemn procession, the relics were transported to the Saint Sava Church in Belgrade.